DannielF/DannielF/README.md

 - 👀 I’m interested in Frontend and web development profiles
-- 🌱 I’m currently learning Python, development process
+- 🌱 I’m currently learning Python, development process and everything I can
 - 💞️ I’m looking to collaborate on whatever you need, no doubt in contact me
 - 📫 How to reach me, see my portfolio and follow me.